datapartnership/datapartnership.github.io/content/updates/using-traffic-data-to-build-resilience-how-waze-supports-smarter-disaster-risk-management/index.md

 date = 2025-10-15T00:00:00Z
 +++

-With the support of [Waze](https://www.waze.com/wazeforcities), the World Bank validated a new traffic simulation model that identifies the most critical road segments in developing cities, helping governments prioritize climate-proofing and resilience investments.
+With [Waze](https://www.waze.com/wazeforcities)’s support, the World Bank, in collaboration with University College London, validated a new traffic simulation model that identifies the most critical road segments in developing cities, helping governments prioritize climate-proofing and resilience investments.

 ## Challenge